jia1/jia1.github.io/content/posts/react-hook-form-validations.md

 })}
 ```

-I suppose I could merge the check for `required` into `validate`, but it would not be as readable.
+I suppose I could merge the check for `required` into `validate`, but it wouldn't be as readable.